On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Related Work

 In many venues such as sport arenas, there are multiple cameras designed to provide different viewpoints, often for broadcasting purposes.
 Hence, a valid approach is to exploit the constraints that multi-view geometry provides for training purposes, while at inference time, the trained network operates on single views.
 For example, in~\cite{Kocabas19}, a single-view 3D pose estimator is trained using pseudo labels generated by triangulating the predictions of a pre-trained 2D pose estimator in multiple images.
 However, as the 2D pose estimator is fixed, pseudo label errors caused by noisy 2D detections are never corrected.

-In~\cite{Rhodin18a, Iqbal20}, a regressor is trained to produce consistent 3D poses from single-views, while guaranteeing consistency of the predictions across multiple views.
-A problem with these approaches is that predictions can be consistent but wrong, which makes it necessary to use some annotated 3D or 2D data.
-The method of~\cite{Rhodin18b} relies on a similar setup but reduces the required amount of annotated data by using multi-view unsupervised pre-training to learn a low-dimensional latent representation from which a simple regressor could infer 3D pose.
+In~\cite{Rhodin18a,Iqbal20}, a regressor is trained to produce 3D poses from single-views, while guaranteeing consistency of the predictions across multiple views.
+A problem with these approaches is that the predictions can be consistent but wrong, which makes it necessary to use some annotated 3D or 2D data.
+The method of~\cite{Rhodin18b} relies on a similar setup but reduces the required amount of annotated data by using a multi-view unsupervised pre-training strategy that learns a low-dimensional latent representation from which the 3D poses can be inferred using a simple regressor.
 However, due to the low-dimensionality of the learned latent space, the structural information from the image is lost, which makes it less accurate in practice.
 In~\cite{Kundu20}, an encoder-decoder based self-supervised training algorithm is used to disentangle the appearance and the pose features of the same subject extracted from two different images.
 It also uses a part-based 2D puppet model as an additional form of prior knowledge regarding the 2D human skeleton structure and appearance to guide the learning process.
-This results in a very complex pipe-line that requires a great-deal of additional data for training purposes without delivering superior performance as we demonstrate in the result section.
+This results in a very complex pipeline that requires a great deal of additional data during training without delivering superior performance as we demonstrate in the result section.

 Triangulation is at the heart of our approach and is also used extensively in the fully-supervised method of~\cite{Iskakov19}, which uses 3D labels to refine the triangulation process, and of \cite{Remelli20a} where 2D poses are fused in a latent space.
-While \cite{Remelli20a} uses standard triangulation that does not weigh different views, ~\cite{Iskakov19} learns a weight for each view, which requires a much stronger supervision than ours to learn an effective weighting scheme.
-In contrast, ours is derived from the agreement of 2D views and can better handle semi- and weakly-supervised setups because the weights are computed from multi-view consistency rather than required to be learned.
+While \cite{Remelli20a} uses a standard triangulation that does not weigh different views, ~\cite{Iskakov19} learns a weight for each view, which is designed for a fully-supervised setup in order to have an effective weighting scheme.
+In contrast, ours is derived from the agreement of 2D views; therefore, it is better suited for semi- and weakly-supervised setups because the weights are computed from multi-view consistency rather than learned.
 In the result section, we show that the triangulation of \cite{Iskakov19} applied to our semi-supervised framework results in less accurate poses when the amount of labeled data is limited.